QS-Cube/ED/README.md

 $ unzip ED-main.zip <br>
 $ cd ED-main

-A simple Makefile is prepared to build the executable files, and you set the pase of BLAS/LAPACK or MKL written in "source*/Makefile".
+A simple Makefile is prepared to build the executable files, and you should change the pase of BLAS/LAPACK or MKL written in "source*/Makefile".
 Then, following procedures after the cloning/downloading will give the executable and execute sample programs

 $ cd script <br>
 $ ./make.sh <br>